Service to our Neighbors

-One Sunday a year in mid-August, Bethlehem gathers on a Sunday morning that we might go out in the community to serve.
+One Sunday a year in mid-September, Bethlehem gathers on a Sunday morning that we might go out in the community to serve.
 Rather than a worship service on that day, it is the service of our hands, as close to 200 of us go out to 15 projects all over North County.
 We work at the Rancho Costal Humane Society, the Olivenhain Guest Home, the Community Resource Center and much more.
 We make toiletry kits for the houseless and school bags for children in need.
 Then tired and full of joy, we come back for a shared meal.
 What a gift!

 Once yearly at BLC we are happy to be a host shelter for San Diego County’s Interfaith Shelter Network (ISN) rotational program.
 For two weeks of the year we take a turn along with other churches around the county hosting homeless individuals, couples, and families finding themselves in a period of transition with no current permanent housing.
 During this time our guests sleep on comfortable beds which we set up in divided cubicles on campus.
 We provide food for all meals and offer a full hot dinner complete with a prayer and fellowship nightly.
 All services are done by BLC members and friends on a volunteer basis.
 Experiencing friendships made as God’s hands in our world is a joy we find very rewarding!
+We hope you’ll sign up and join us next time!

-Contact: Blair Lindberg email@example.com
+Contact: Blair Lindberg, firstname.lastname@example.org

 Lutheran World Relief